rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   *Language, Truth, and Logic* (1936) [^Ayer1936]
 -   *International Encyclopedia of Unified Science*
     -   Only the first section *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.
+-   The murder of Schlick in 1936 by a former student put an end to the Vienna Circle in Austria.

 [^Ayer1936]: @Ayer_1936_Language_Truth_and_Logic\.
 [^Hahn1973]: @Hahn_1973_The_scientific_conception_of_the_world_The_Vienna\.